DC-Transformer/ROBOT-GRIPPER-MONITORING-CONTROL-PROJECT/README.md

 # REQUIREMENTS, SPECIFICATIONS, AND VERIFICATION
 - System must react in real time
+- Must withstand normal industrial conditions
 - If current part is correct, then gripper will hold
-- If current part is incorrect, then gripper will release
+- If current part is incorrect, an alarm will be triggered

 # SELECTED HARDWARE, API, AND TOOLS
 - ACS712 current sensor (2x)